nawazhoss/Diocese-Income-Analysis/README.md

 - Cleaned and structured datasets ranging years from 2014 to 2023
 - Interactive visualizations and dashboards exploring trends and patterns
-- Filter tools for comparing dioceses, and years
+- Dynamic filter tools for comparing dioceses, and years

 ## 📈 Sample Visualization
 Below is an infographic summarizing where money comes from and where it goes (2023):